 favor / Severed from undeserved power –

-Two things comprise the grace of God: undeserved favor and undeserved power.
+Two things comprise the grace of God: His favor and His power.
+God's favor refers to justification by faith,

-manifest through us in the works of God.
-Anyone who believes in his works as
+extension of His favor.
+Anyone who believes in works as

-justification before God has exempted himself from the indwelling Holy
+justification before God has exempted himself from God's favor, for Paul

-Heb 11-1, “Faith is the substance of things hoped for, the evidence of
+Heb 11-1 says, “Faith is the substance of things hoped for, the evidence of

-this life, but the very substance of heaven, just as real as the things we
+God, just as real to Him as the things we

 know on earth.
-Our faith in Jesus Christ is between He and us and no one
+Our faith in Jesus is between He and us and no one

 (192g) Die to self (Process of substitution)